chengdai/chengdai.github.io/index.md

 # Chengzhen Dai

 <img align="left" width="225" height="225" src="headshot2.png">
 I am a Master of Engineering student in Computer Science and Molecular Biology at MIT.
-As a joint member of [Eric Alm's lab](http://almlab.mit.edu/) and the [Senseable City Lab](http://senseable.mit.edu), I study the [microbiome of urban sewage](http://underworlds.mit.edu) for public health surveillance and epidemiology.
+As a joint member of [Eric Alm's lab](http://almlab.mit.edu/) and the [Senseable City Lab](http://senseable.mit.edu), I study antibiotic resistance, particularly in the [microbiome of urban sewage](http://underworlds.mit.edu) for public health surveillance and epidemiology.
 I also collaborate with the [National Geographic's Genographic Project](https://genographic.nationalgeographic.com/about/) on using genomic data to understand ancestry and demographic patterns in the United States.
-My interests lie in applying computational and quantitative methods to genomics to better understand populations and to drive public health decisions.
+My interests lie in applying computational and quantitative methods to genomics and demography to better understand populations and to drive public health decisions.
 More generally, I am passionate about bringing science and business together to make research accessible to the public so that we can together solve the biggest issues in health and medicine.
 <br><br>

 ## Education